bangbangsoftware/footswell/README.md

 * cross out mistakes
 * Final whistle, download the CVS of the match (without the mistakes)

+IT ALL WORKS OFF LINE - as it uses local storage

 ## Installing / Getting started

 This is hosted on github pages [here](http://bangbangsoftware.github.io/footswell/).